specs-cli/specs-cli/DSPI_WORKFLOW.md

 # DSPI Workflow

-**Describe → Specify → Plan → Implement**
+**Discovery → Specification → Planning → Implementation**

 The **DSPI Workflow** is a structured, **AI-assisted framework for Specification-Driven Development (SDD)**.
-It ensures that every software feature — from idea to implementation — is **fully described, precisely specified, strategically planned, and rigorously implemented**, with AI agents assisting developers at each step while maintaining **human review and control**.
+It ensures that every software feature — from idea to implementation — is **fully discovered, precisely specified, strategically planned, and rigorously implemented**, with AI agents assisting developers at each step while maintaining **human review and control**.

 ## Overview

 The DSPI Workflow defines four sequential phases that guide the entire lifecycle of feature development:

-1. **Describe (D)** – Define feature intent, scope, and business context
+1. **Discovery (D)** – Discover and understand the codebase and define feature intent, scope, and business context
-2. **Specify (S)** – Convert descriptions into detailed, technology-agnostic specifications
+2. **Specification (S)** – Convert descriptions into detailed, technology-agnostic specifications
-3. **Plan (P)** – Translate specifications into actionable, technology-specific implementation plans
+3. **Planning (P)** – Translate specifications into actionable, technology-specific implementation plans
-4. **Implement (I)** – Execute the plan through code, testing, and integration
+4. **Implementation (I)** – Execute the plan through code, testing, and integration

 Each phase builds on the previous one, ensuring that all technical and business aspects are clarified before code is written.
 AI tools accelerate documentation, validation, and transformation between phases — but **developers remain the final authority** on every decision.